Skip to content

 6. Walking on flat, hard ground in other shoes

-• Protection against fascia dysfunction thanks to physiological movement sequences
+• Protection against fascial dysfunction thanks to physiological movement sequence

-The fascia - the connective tissue that surrounds the muscles, tendons and organs - plays a central role in power transmission, mobility and stability throughout the entire musculoskeletal system, especially in the foot area.
+Fascia — the connective tissue that envelops muscles, tendons and organs — play a central role in force transmission, mobility and stability throughout the musculoskeletal system, especially in the foot.

-Unphysiological gait patterns, incorrect static loading or overly hard ground reaction lead to overloading and "sticking" of the fascial structures, especially the plantar fascia, which runs from the heel bone to the metatarsal heads.
-These fascial dysfunctions lead to reduced gliding ability in the tissue, which can cause local irritation, chronic increases in tension and associated pain in the forefoot area.
+With unphysiological gait patterns, static misloading or overly hard ground reaction, fascial structures — particularly the plantar fascia that runs from the heel to the metatarsal heads — can become overloaded and “adhere.”
+These fascial dysfunctions reduce tissue glide, leading to local irritation, chronic tension increases and associated forefoot pain.

-The elastic, springy shoe soles from kybun counteract this process by generating gentle, controlled cushioning with every step, thus enabling a natural, harmonious rolling movement of the foot.
-The targeted reduction of impact forces and the even distribution of the pressure load protect fascial structures and prevent overloading.
-At the same time, the active, muscle- and fascia-friendly movement promotes circulation in the connective tissue, which contributes to better supply and regeneration of the fasciae.
+The elastic-springy kybun soles counteract this process by generating a gentle, controlled cushioning with each step and thus enabling a natural, harmonious roll-off.
+By reducing impact forces and evenly distributing pressure, fascial structures are spared and overload is prevented.
+At the same time, active, muscle- and fascia-friendly movement promotes circulation within connective tissue, improving nutrition and regeneration of the fascia.

-The use of elastic, springy shoe soles significantly increases natural movement activity when walking, as they promote a more dynamic, springy gait and thus continuously stimulate the muscles in the foot and lower leg area.
-This increased muscle activity has a direct effect on the blood circulation of the tissues involved - especially in the forefoot area, which many people have insufficient blood supply due to static incorrect loading, lack of movement or permanently hard surfaces.
+Using elastic-springy soles increases natural movement activity during walking because they encourage a more dynamic, springy gait and continuously stimulate foot and lower leg muscles.
+This enhanced muscle activity immediately improves blood flow to involved tissues — especially in the forefoot area, which in many people is poorly perfused due to static overload, lack of movement or constantly hard surfaces.

-The elastic, springy kybun products increase the pleasure of movement, as their unique material relieves the forefoot when walking and standing.
-Regular, varied movement activates and strengthens the foot and leg muscles.
-The associated benefits have already been explained.
-Sitting less and walking more also ensures better blood circulation and more elastic fascia.
-The positive effects of this have also been described.
+The elastic-springy kybun products increase the pleasure of moving because their unique material relieves the forefoot when walking and standing.
+Through regular, varied movement, foot and leg muscles are activated and strengthened.
+The associated benefits have already been described.
+Less sitting and more walking also improves circulation and makes fascia more elastic.
+The positive effects of this have already been explained.

 Application tips for forefoot pain

-• At the beginning, only wear the kybun shoes for as long as your body allows.
-Take breaks if the pain in the ball of the foot increases or if your musculoskeletal system becomes tired.
-Metatarsalgia treatment takes time.
-The activating properties of kybun products train the muscles, which can lead to so-called initial reactions, especially at the beginning.
+• Wear kybun shoes at first only as long as your body tolerates.
+Introduce wearing breaks if pain in the ball of the foot increases or fatigue occurs in the musculoskeletal system.
+Metatarsalgia treatment requires time.
+Because kybun products are activating, the muscles are trained and initial reactions may occur, especially at the beginning.

-• Press your heel slowly and in a controlled manner into the elastic, springy material so that you can feel your heel sink in and tense your foot and leg muscles.
-A deliberate and controlled heel strike prevents the midfoot and forefoot from folding uncontrollably and thus protects the balls of the feet from excessive strain.
-At the beginning, make sure that the midfoot and forefoot are lowered slowly and that you do not roll too much over the forefoot.
-This is particularly important if you have severe pain in the forefoot.
+• Press your heel slowly and in a controlled way into the elastic-springy material so you feel the heel sink and the foot and leg muscles engage.
+A conscious and controlled heel strike prevents uncontrolled collapse of the mid- and forefoot and protects the ball of the foot from excessive loading.
+At the start, ensure the mid- and forefoot are placed down slowly and avoid rolling too far forward over the forefoot.
+This is particularly important with strong forefoot pain.

-• Take small, controlled steps at the beginning to get used to walking in kybun shoes and to take the strain off your forefoot.
-Increase the range of motion of your feet over time, if possible.
-Try to roll over the metatarsophalangeal joint in a controlled manner.
+• Begin with small, controlled steps to get used to walking in kybun shoes and to relieve the forefoot.
+Gradually increase foot movement range as possible.
+Try to roll off in a controlled way over the big toe joint.

 kybun benefits

-When wearing kybun shoes, the gait changes from gentle to natural.
-In 90% of cases, this happens without any problems.
+When wearing kybun shoes the gait changes from gentle to natural.
+In 90% of cases this occurs without problems.

 Helpful exercises for forefoot pain

-To enhance the effectiveness of kybun shoes and increase the likelihood of recovery from forefoot pain, we recommend performing the following exercises.
-The selection of exercises is not exhaustive and can be supplemented by other metatarsalgia exercises.
-The basic rule for all exercises is that the pain must not become more severe.
-If one of the metatarsalgia exercises increases the pain, it must be discontinued.
-Soothing and relieving "pain" outside of the pain point (e.g. in the calf) is desirable.
+To reinforce the effect of kybun shoes and increase the chance of recovery from forefoot pain, we recommend performing the following exercises.
+This selection is not exhaustive and can be supplemented by additional metatarsalgia exercises.
+In general, exercises must not increase symptoms.
+If any exercise increases pain, it must be stopped.
+Pleasant and releasing “pain” outside the painful area (e.g., in the calf) is desirable.

-The metatarsalgia exercises are divided into the following areas: "Correct walking in kybun shoes", "Muscle length training", "Fascia rolling" and "Strengthening".
-Ideally, the different areas should be used as complementary therapy for metatarsalgia.
+The metatarsalgia exercises are divided into: “Proper walking in kybun shoes”, “Muscle length training”, “Fascia rolling” and “Strengthening”.
+Ideally, these areas are used complementarily as therapy for metatarsalgia.

-The quality of each individual step is crucial in metatarsalgia treatment in order to reduce pain and eliminate incorrect and excessive strain.
-The kybun shoes therefore offer an ideal therapy when the balls of the feet hurt.
+The quality of each step is crucial in metatarsalgia treatment to reduce pain and eliminate mis- and overloads. kybun shoes thus offer an ideal therapy when the ball of the foot hurts.

 Controlled heel strike

-• Press the heel slowly and in a controlled manner into the elastic, springy material to pre-tension the foot and calf muscles.
+• Press the heel slowly and controlled into the elastic-springy material to engage pre-tension of foot and calf muscles.

-• Easy rolling in the forefoot without actively pushing off over the forefoot with a lot of force.
-Active rolling increases the pressure on the forefoot and puts additional strain on the sensitive metatarsal heads.
+• Perform a light roll-off in the forefoot without actively pushing off with excessive force.
+Active push-off increases pressure on the forefoot and further stresses the sensitive metatarsal heads.

-• If possible, increase the range of motion and switch to active rolling.
+• Increase range of motion if possible and progress to an active roll-off.

 Muscle length training

-Muscle length training is important in the treatment of metatarsalgia, as this is often caused by shortening and tension in the foot and leg muscles.
-Targeted stretching exercises can actively address the shortening and tension and are therefore an ideal therapy when the balls of the feet hurt.
+Muscle-length training is important in metatarsalgia treatment because the condition often results from shortened and tense foot and leg muscles.
+Targeted stretching can actively address these shortenings and tensions and is therefore an ideal therapy when the ball of the foot hurts.

 • Take the foot in both hands.

-• Actively pull the forefoot towards the shin to stretch the sole of the foot.
+• Actively pull the forefoot toward the shin to create a stretch on the sole.

 Calf muscles

-• The back heel is in contact with the ground and should not be lifted.
+• Rear heel has ground contact and should not be lifted.

-• Slowly bend your front knee forwards until you feel a pull in your calf.
+• Slowly bend the front knee forward until a stretch in the calf is felt.

 Fascia roller

-• Actively roll out the sole of the foot with a fascia roller or ball from the heels to just before the metatarsal heads.
-Deliberately leave out the ball of the foot in case of severe pain.
+• Actively roll the sole with a fascia roller or ball from the heel to just before the metatarsal heads.
+Deliberately avoid the ball of the foot if pain is strong.

-• Adjust pressure to personal feeling, but go up to the tolerable pain threshold.
+• Adjust pressure to personal tolerance, but go up to a tolerable pain threshold.

-• Roll out any localised adhesions or hold the position at this point.
+• Roll out focal adhesions more intensively or hold the position on that spot.

 • 3 minutes per foot.